-Formalin damage in DNA can be reduced through use of FFPE DNA repair mix
+Formalin-damage in DNA can be reduced through use of FFPE DNA repair mix

-We tested a range of FFPE-derived DNA and formalincompromised DNA (Horizon Diagnostics - HD803 and HD799) and found pre-treatment with the SureSeq FFPE DNA Repair Mix significantly improves the number of on-target reads, thereby increasing the flexibility of the assay (Figure 2A).
+We tested a range of FFPE-derived DNA and found pre-treatment with the SureSeq FFPE DNA Repair Mix significantly improves the mean target coverage, thereby increasing the flexibility of the assay (Figure 2A).
 Use of the Repair mix also enables a reduced DNA input down to 50 ng to be used (if necessary) whilst maintaining a good depth of coverage (Figure 2B).